Mariatta/mariatta.github.io/content/posts/speaker_bio/index.md

 ## Speaker Bio

+Mariatta is a multi-award winning open source maintainer and a Python Core Developer.
+She is a Microsoft Most Valuable Professional (MVP) in Developer Technologies, a Fellow member of the Python Software Foundation, and a recipient of the PSF Community Service Award and the Google Open Source Peer Bonus.

-Mariatta is a Python Core Developer.
-She co-hosts the podcast series PyPodcats: Hidden Figures of Python, highlighting the voices of underrepresented group members in the Python community.
-She is the author of PEP 581 for migrating CPython's issue tracker to GitHub, a change that significantly improved the contributors' experience.
-She is currently a member of Python Docs Editorial Board.
-As a serial conference organizer, she has chaired various Python community conferences, including PyCascades, PyCon US, and PyLadiesCon.
-For her contributions to the Python community, she received the PSF Community Service Award and is a PSF Fellow member.
-You might also know her from the internet hashtags
+She is the author of PEP 581 for migrating CPython's issue tracker to GitHub, a change that significantly improved the contributors' experience, and she serves on the Python Docs Editorial Board.
+As a serial conference organizer, she has chaired PyCascades, PyCon US, and PyLadiesCon, and she is a global advisor and administrator for PyLadies.

+These days she builds and speaks about the Django-powered portal that runs PyLadiesCon, making the case that community organizers should own their infrastructure instead of renting it one spreadsheet at a time.
+She also co-hosts the podcast series PyPodcats: Hidden Figures of Python, highlighting the voices of underrepresented group members in the Python community.

-#IceCreamSelfie and #TypoOfTheDay
+You might also know her from the internet hashtags #IceCreamSelfie and #TypoOfTheDay

 ## Headshot